markv58/PiCamMonitor/README.md

 # PiCamMonitor

+#### v2.3.0 - Another Major, Major update.
+To be released very soon

 #### v2 - This is a major update, please read the Upgrade section below.

 This is a Polyglot Nodeserver for UDI Isy that can run either as a controller on your local Polyglot to control clones or on a Raspberry Pi 3 B+ or 4 with the official 7" RPi touch screen in a SmartiPi Touch case.
 Running in stand alone mode gives you another instance of a Polyglot Nodeserver that you can install nodes onto such as the Presence-Poly.